ciceklab/UTRGAN/README.md

 - The learning rate of the Adam optimizer used to optimize the model parameters.
 The default value is 3e-5.

 ##### -uc, --utr_count
-- The number of 5' UTR optimized per DNA.
+- The number of 5' UTR optimized.
 Default: 128.

 ## Usage Examples